Eucalyptus pauciflora subsp. debeuzevillei

 Standards in 12 litre will be available soon - email to be put on the early warning list

-Multi-stem in 100 litre pots ready for dispatch.
-Will be delivered on a pallet.
+Multi-stem in 45 litre and 100 litre pots ready for dispatch late 2020

 Description, habit, uses and attributes: This Eucalyptus is a sub-species of the pauciflora group.
 A good specimen variety, it slowly grows to form a relatively small to medium sized tree or mallee with an attractive crown.
 It takes its time to become established, before eventually growing away strongly.